jpinzonc/AI_PLAYGROUND/README.md

-### Most of the tests are done using LLama3 through Ollama
+### Most of the tests are done using LLama3 on Ollama

 *slownest may be the result of my system not having a GPU.